Aiscargeauh/BustabitScripts/README.md

 I'm also opened to new strategies / ideas, contact me on bustabit directly (@Cannonball) or via mail (aiscargeauh@protonmail.ch) if you want to get in touch.

 I strongly advise you to test the scripts on https://mtihc.github.io/bustabit-script-simulator/ before using them.
 So you can understand the script and the risks before actually using it.
+However, most of the scripts use "engine.history.toArray()" function which won't work on the simulator.
+If you want to try on the simulator, replace all "engine.history.toArray()" by 0.
+It will work the same.

 ## Strategies explanation